kingting/gh-pages/README.md

 ## Background

-This guide provides a quick and precise method to convert a `README.md` file into a GitHub Pages site using Jekyll and GitHub Actions.
-It includes setting up necessary files to configure Jekyll, using a theme, setting up the default layout, and automating the process using GitHub Actions.
+This guide provides a quick and precise method to publish a `README.md` file into a GitHub Pages site using Jekyll and GitHub Actions.
+It includes setting up necessary files to configure Jekyll, and automating the publishing process using GitHub Actions.

 ## Prerequisites